 Part of the reason frenotomies fell out of favor for many years was the fact that doctors discovered that in all but the most severe cases, speech was not affected by tongue-tie.
 They preferred to take a “wait and see” approach and let nature take it’s course.
 Most of the time, the frenulum would stretch out on its own with no intervention.

-Even today, with most infants in this country starting out breastfeeding, it may be difficult to find a doctor who recognizes the problem that tongue-tie can present for a nursing baby and is willing to perform a frenotomy.
+Even today, with nearly 80% of the infants in this country starting out breastfeeding, it may be difficult to find a doctor who recognizes the problem that tongue or lip tie can cause for a nursing baby and is willing to perform a frenotomy.
 The procedure is seldom mentioned in the pediatric literature, and is no longer routinely taught in medical school.
-As the number of mothers initiating breastfeeding increases, so will the number of HCPs who are aware of the impact tongue-tie has on nursing infants, and know how to diagnose and correct it.
+As the number of mothers initiating breastfeeding increases, so will the number of health care providers who are aware of the impact tongue-tie has on nursing infants, and know how to diagnose and correct it.

 If you feel that your baby’s breastfeeding difficulties may be due to tongue-tie, you may need to work at finding a health care provider who can diagnose the problem and clip the frenulum.
-Although any pediatrician or general family practitioner can theoretically perform a frenotomy, many prefer to make a referral to an oral surgeon, dentist, or ENT specialist.
+Many medical professionals have never heard of an upper lip tie, or a posterior tongue tie.
+Even those who have may not have a clue about how they affect breastfeeding moms and babies.
+Although any pediatrician or general family practitioner can theoretically perform a frenotomy, many prefer to make a referral to an oral surgeon, dentist, or an ENT specialist.

 If you found any of the information in this article, helpful, please consider making a small donation to my favorite cause – Project Pets: Spay, Neuter, Love – all volunteer, non-profit organization that provides free spay and neuter services for homeless rescue dogs and cats…because every baby deserves a home, whether they have two legs or four!
 To find out how you can help, visit Project Pets on Facebook.